hatembentayeb/devops-articles/ckjh6o7m50cyih4s1ezwb3xfp.md

 I’m using a Linux environment but it is possible to reproduce the same steps on a Windows machine.

-In order to follow me, you need a set of tools that must be available on your machine … make sure to to have `python3` installed, I have python 3.8 (latest).
+In order to follow me, you need a set of tools that must be available on your machine … make sure to have `python3` installed, I have python 3.8 (latest).

 ## Creating a virtual environment